The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 • A sudden rise in energy levels accompanied by feeling the need to be more active physically.
 I remember I just felt like moving and felt ready and excited about exercising and walking more.

 • More frequent trips to the bathroom.
 Vegan foods, fruits, vegetables, grains and legumes in particular, are higher in water content, and they are total fiber-rich powerhouses!
-I've heard from students and readers that used to have days and days of constipation that were suddenly going once a day or more.
-Yay for frequent pooping!
+I've heard from students and readers that used to have days and days of constipation that were suddenly going once a day or more and their digestion improved significantly.

 • Better smelling body odor.
 This one was always mind-blowing for me.
 The way we smell can sometimes change!
 (The opposite can also be true.
 More on this below!).